 Getting on a bike, with the wind in your air and fresh air in your face, always beats starting your day with gridlock.

-All the above assumed you maintain a moderate, comfortable pace that feels like a brisk walk.
+All the above assume a moderate, comfortable pace that feels like a brisk walk.
 Your fitness level and preferred effort are huge factors, as is the hilliness of the terrain, so your own bike commuting time may vary quite a bit.

 Let’s take a closer look at what determines your real-world riding time.